EmpereurPirate/empereur-pirate.github.io/README.md

 -> Solved.

 You only need to use some trial versions or freewares : download Any iOS System repair for entering in recovery mode, then FonePaw for restoring and finaly iMazing for your backup.
-You also will need the signed IPSW software update file adapted to your Apple system ( https://ipsw.me ).
+You also will need the signed IPSW software update file adapted for your Apple system ( https://ipsw.me ).
 Please note that you would need to unjailbreak your device by rebooting it, if you wanted to backup your apps.
 That would be impossible, if your jailbreak was a complete untethered one.
 So you have to prefer semi-untethered or therered jailbreak software for this purpose.

 Links :